logicmoo/wam_common_lisp/README.md

 ### State of affairs
+* One small code example so far runs about ¼ the speed of SBCL

 ````
 CL-USER>  (defun fib (n) (if (<= n 1) 1 (+ (fib (- n 1)) (fib (- n 2)))))
 % :- lisp_compiled_eval(